holochain/holochain/docs/specs/src/hwp_1_intro.md

 ## From Global Consensus to Scaled Consent

-*Normally one uses AXIOMS to reaason upon and create some conclusions they intend to demonstrate or prove... should that be what happens in this section?*  **Two levels enabling evolution ??**

-demand the property of anti-fragility, that is, they must perform better under perturbation[^antifragile].

-[^antifragile]: Antifragile: Things that Gain from Disorder.
-Nassim Nicholas Taleb

-We also start from the understanding that social spaces are inherently uncertain.
-Thus, coordination/collaboration is never about deterministic certainty but simply about the capacity to remove sufficient uncertainty to provide confidence for action, which is always contextual.
-Such confidence indicates **social coherence**.
-This notion of social coherence is the single most important design goal of Holochain: to create the tooling that in contextually appropriate ways leads to increasing social coherence.

-In distributed systems, it is absolutely fundamental to understand that every action taken by an agent in any social context happens because that agent has crossed a confidence threshold of some sort.
-From its own point of view, that the given action is appropriate to take.
-Stated another way: agentic assessment of the social context and its coherence allows agents to act.
-This is always true, whether through centralized coordination or a Byzantine Generals' Problem approach or by blockchain consensus algorithms.
+We start from the understanding that networks, social spaces, and decentralized activities are inherently uncertain.
+Thus, coordination/collaboration is never about absolute certainty, rather it is about the capacity to remove sufficient uncertainty to provide confidence for action, which is always contextual.
+In distributed systems, it is absolutely fundamental to understand that every action taken by an agent happens because that agent has crossed a confidence threshold of some sort -- from its own point of view, the action is appropriate to take.

+### Fault Tolerance and Reducing Uncertainty

+Like blockchain and other cryptographic systems, Holochain starts the path of extablishing confidence by leveraging cryptography to reduce uncertainties by removing most of the sources of Byzantine faults:

+- **Corrupt Messages:** Data is retrieved by cryptographic hash which makes records self-validting, ensuring they are as requested and remain uncorrupted by checking data received against requested hash.
+Also, network messages are cryptographically signed.
+- **Misordered Messages:** Each agent writes their actions to a local append-only cryptographic hashchain, and must make explicit references to the hashes of any other agent's actions which one of their actions logically relies on, this establishes indisputable ordering of data.
+- **Lost Messages:** If any later actions rely on prior data, there will be either missing hash references or chain links which can be explicitly retrieved or have validation paused until available.
+- **Forged Messages or Actions:** Each action is signed in sequence to its author's local hashchain.
+The public signing key is the same as the agent's address on the network.
+Hence all actions or messages are self-validating with respect to identity of author.
+- **Malicious Actors/Actions:** Actions are validated based on local state established by the sequence of actions in an agent's hashchain, plus any actions included by reference.
+This enables each and every peer who is respnsible for performing such validation to reach the same deterministic conclusion regarding validity.

+These strategies help reduce sources of uncertainty; however, when it comes to concerns related to "consensus," still allow for actions which pass validation, but may differ in substance or perspective.

+### Increasing Gradients of Certainty

 Given the above, we propose a very simple approach to creating tooling capacity for building increasing certainty: **enable validated global visibility, on demand, of local state**.
 In this approach, we distinguish between *authorship*, which is about local state changes initiated by agents, and *responsibility*, which is about distributing the workload of validating and serving records of local state changes across the participants in the network.
 This approach requires that we: